 Turks and Caicos is home to the world’s first and only commercial conch farm.
 Although it’s a delicacy in most places, conch is readily available on pretty much any menu in Turks and Caicos, thanks to the Caicos Conch Farm.

-The conch farm is located on the east side of Providenciales, and they offer a tour where you get to learn about the lifecycle of conch and how the farm operates.
+The conch farm is located on the east side of Providenciales, and they offer a tour where you get to learn about the lifecycle of the conch and how the farm operates.

-The first ten minutes of the tour is in a small presentation room where they walk through the lifecycle and breeding procedure.
+The first ten minutes of the tour are in a small presentation room where they walk through the lifecycle and breeding procedure.
 They show you the shell sizes and how much they grow each year.

 Conch Shell Growth 6 Months to 2 Years:

-At the end of the tour, you get to meet a male and female up close and personal.
+At the end of the tour, you meet a male and female up close and personal.
 You can even pet them if you want!
 I had no idea what they looked like until we came to TCI.
 Pretty weird!